hugorbarbosa/cpp-design-patterns/README.md

 This project uses CMake as its build system, with support for CMake Presets to simplify configuration and building.

-For detailed build instructions, including how to build the project, run examples, enable optional code quality tools (code format, static analysis, etc) and generate documentation, please see the [Building guide](BUILDING.md).
+For detailed build instructions, including how to build the project, run examples, enable optional code quality tools (code formatting, static analysis, etc) and generate documentation, please see the [Building guide](BUILDING.md).

+## Future work

+- Design patterns:
+    - Implement a new structure for the documentation of each design pattern, with different sections to provide more useful information.
+    - Consider using Mermaid to design diagrams.
+    - Refactor the already documented design patterns to use concrete examples, instead of generic ones.
+    - Add documentation and code examples for the missing design patterns.

 ## License